UC Libraries and HathiTrust FAQ

 Including the original partners (the University of California, the University of Michigan, and the 13 CIC universities), HathiTrust partners now include over 90 colleges and universities from the United States and around the world.

 5. What is UC's and CDL's role?

-Because of the size and scale of the UC libraries’ mass digitization program, UC was invited to become the third lead partner in the project.
+Because of the size and scale of the UC libraries' mass digitization program, UC was invited to become a lead partner in the project.
 UC has significant representation at all levels of governance.
-CDL coordinates UC’s participation and devotes resources to the ongoing development of access and preservation services.
-Many working groups have been charged by the Strategic Advisory Board and the Executive Committee, and UC is participating all in all of them and leading many of them.
+CDL coordinates UC's participation and devotes resources to the ongoing development of access and preservation services.

 6. How does this relate to the UC Curation Center?

-The UC Curation Center is committed to preserving the digital assets that support UC’s research, teaching, and learning mission (e.g., UCTV, web archived content, UC library collections, eScholarship, electronic theses and dissertations, data sets etc.), not just mass digitized books and serials.
-The UC Curation Center continues to work with campus partners on an evolving set of digital curation services that are designed to meet UC’s unique needs.
+The UC Curation Center is committed to preserving the digital assets that support UC's research, teaching, and learning mission (e.g., UCTV, web archived content, UC library collections, eScholarship, electronic theses and dissertations, data sets etc.), while HathiTrust preserves UC's digitzed books collectively.
+The UC Curation Center continues to work with campus partners on an evolving set of digital curation services that are designed to meet UC's unique needs.

 7. Where is the content stored?

-The current architecture includes two mirror sites — one at the University of Michigan and one at Indiana University.
-A third tape copy is stored in Ann Arbor.
-One or both sites could be relocated later on and/or additional sites added if there were a desire and adequate funding.
+The current architecture includes two mirror sites--one at the University of Michigan and one at Indiana University.
+A third tape copy is stored in Ann Arbor, MI.

 8. What content is in the repository?